cpmpercussion/homepage/_posts/2017-03-30-interactive-music-at-oslo-konserthust.md

 status: publish
 type: post
 published: true
+description: "We recently had the chance to present some experimental musical instruments developed as part of the EPEC project at Oslo Konserthus as part of their"
 ---

 We recently had the chance to present some experimental musical instruments developed as part of the EPEC project at Oslo Konserthus as part of their "Score" video game music concert.